-Make sure your teen practices parking in different situations, including angle parking, perpendicular parking, parallel parking and parking on hills.
+Teaching teens to drive means making sure they practice parking in different situations, including angle parking, perpendicular parking, parallel parking and parking on hills.
 Let them know that parking is always prohibited in front of driveways, fire hydrants and intersections.
 Also have them check for parking signs near crosswalks and stop signs.

 Entering and exiting freeways

 Entering and exiting freeways is a complex driving skill that can give teens trouble.
 Some of this is due to driver inexperience.
 But teens also have difficulty judging distance, location and speed.